KartoffelToby/better_thermostat/CONTRIBUTING.md

-# Contributing to AI Thermostat
+# Contributing to Better Thermostat

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to AI Thermostat.
+The following is a set of guidelines for contributing to Better Thermostat.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## How Can I Contribute?